dev-adan/React-Projects/README.md

 You will need to have npm package manager and node js installed on your computer.

 ## About Files
-So in src folder, you will find two folders with the name of ## Projects and ##Api projects.
-Api projects are those involving external apis and fetching data from api while 2nd folder it do not have projects involving Apis...
+So in src folder, you will find two folders with the name of # Projects and # Api projects.
+Api projects are those involving external apis and fetching data from api. while 2nd folder it do not have projects involving Apis...

 ## Running the project

-Go to the folder and type ##npm-install , it will install all the required packages and files to run the project and you have to wait for few minutes or maybe less then type ##npm start and it will load the projects into your browser
+Go to the folder and type # npm-install , it will install all the required packages and files to run the project and you have to wait for few minutes or maybe less. then type # npm start and it will load the projects into your browser

 ## Changing the project